Karachi: Early history

-Kolachi settlement
+Kolachi settlement and the first port

+The first port was established by the Kalhoras near Karachi in the mid-18th century, known as Kharak Bander.

 19th century Karachi historian Seth Naomal Hotchand recorded that a small settlement of 20–25 huts existed along the Karachi Harbour that was known as Dibro, which was situated along a pool of water known as Kolachi-jo-Kun.
 In 1725, a band of Baloch settlers from Makran and Kalat had settled in the hamlet after fleeing droughts and tribal feuds.

 A new settlement was built in 1729 at the site of Dibro, which came to be known as Kolachi-jo-Goth ("The village of Kolachi").
 The new settlement is said to have been named in honour of Mai Kolachi, a resident of the old settlement whose son is said to have slain a man-eating crocodile.
 Kolachi was about 40 hectares in size, with some smaller fishing villages scattered in its vicinity.
 The founders of the new fortified settlement were Sindhi Baniyas, and are said to have arrived from the nearby town of Kharak Bandar after the harbour there silted in 1728 after heavy rains.
 Kolachi was fortified, and defended with cannons imported from Muscat, Oman.
 Under the Talpurs, the Rah-i-Bandar road was built to connect the city's port to the caravan terminals.
 This road would eventually be further developed by the British into Bandar Road, which was renamed Muhammad Ali Jinnah Road.

 The name Karachee was used for the first time in a Dutch document from 1742, in which a merchant ship de Ridderkerk is shipwrecked near the settlement.
 In 1770s, Karachi came under the control of the Khan of Kalat, which attracted a second wave of Balochi settlers.
 In 1795, Karachi was annexed by the Talpurs, triggering a third wave of Balochi settlers who arrived from central Sindh and southern Punjab.
-The Talpurs built the Manora Fort in 1797, which was used to protect Karachi's Harbor from al-Qasimi pirates.
+The Talpurs built the Manora Fort in 1797, which was used to protect Karachi's Harbour from al-Qasimi pirates.

 In 1799 or 1800, the founder of the Talpur dynasty, Mir Fateh Ali Khan, allowed the East India Company under Nathan Crow to establish a trading post in Karachi.
 He was allowed to build a house for himself in Karachi at that time, but by 1802 was ordered to leave the city.
 The city continued to be ruled by the Talpurs until it was occupied by forces under the command of John Keane in February 1839.